GFLdev/GFLdev/README.md

   💻 My skill set spans across cutting-edge tools and technologies:

-  Crafting dynamic web applications with ReactJS and NextJS.
+  Crafting dynamic web applications with ReactJS, NextJS and VueJS.

-  Harnessing the power of MongoDB for seamless data management.
+  Harnessing the power of MongoDB and Oracle SQL for seamless data management.

-  Employing the art of data science with R for insights that drive decisions.
+  Employing the art of data science with R and Python for insights that drive decisions.

   Studying C/C++ and ARMx32 ASM for low-level mastery on embedded systems.